NamelessCoder/gizzle/README.md

 Finally, configure your GitHub repository and add the URL to your Gizzle project pointing to the file `/github-webhook.php`.

-### From other packages

-If you choose to create your own package and require `namelesscoder/gizzle` you can use the library from any point in your own code.
-Or you can create your own `./web/` directory and just symlink to, or copy the file `../vendor/namelesscoder/gizzle/web/github-webhook.php` from inside your `web` folder.
+You can of course create your own receiving script instead of `github-webhook.php` if you need additional features.
+The default receiving script supports the features described in this README.

 ### Security (secret file and personal token)